 Details about your RA

-- Date of diagnosis – because RA is considered a chronic condition, insurance companies want to know how long you have been treating RA.
+- Date of diagnosis – because rheumatoid arthritis is considered a chronic condition, insurance companies want to know how long you have been treating RA.
 Their concern is the longterm effects drugs used for RA management has on the body.

-- Duration and frequency of RA flareups – the more often you have flareups, and how long they last, increases your risk for joint and tissue damage.
+- Duration and frequency of rheumatoid arthritis flareups – the more often you have flareups, and how long they last, increases your risk for joint and tissue damage.